 The core expertise of Shadow Governance Intel is in assessing the unwritten rules that shape how politics and business are conducted in emerging and frontier markets, and how elite networks with vested interests implement these informal manoeuvrings.

 Shadow Governance Intel eschews the traditional approach to traditional country and political risk analysis, which assumes that the intersection of politics and economics produces risks that are unpredictable and uncontrollable.
 The bottom-up approach of Shadow Governance Intel demonstrates that an understanding of informal networks of power and informal mechanisms of power provides previously unavailable levels of transparency in the political and commercial environment of emerging and frontier markets.

 In other words, we look at the groups and individuals that influence a market, and assess the means through which they exercise their authority.

 More specifically, Shadow Governance Intel focuses on:

-The Shadow Governance Intel methodology is comprehensive and structured, and provides analysis that enables our subscribers to navigate seemingly opaque markets to their benefit.
+The Shadow Governance methodology is comprehensive and structured, and provides analysis that empowers our members to navigate seemingly opaque markets to their benefit.

 Get in touch for a demonstration of how your organisation can benefit from gaining previously unavailable transparency on emerging and frontier markets.